Back to Guides

 • [ ] Verify lighting requirements for camera-based systems

-• [ ] Research return policies (test before committing)
+• [ ] Research return policies (test before committing if possible)

 Common Mistakes